-- Vote for more quality children’s and YA books with Native characters and themes by purchasing them or checking them out of libraries.
-(For that matter, advocate for financing for our schools and libraries).
+- Vote for more quality Native/First Nations children’s-YA books by purchasing them or checking them out of your local library.

 - Encourage and support Native storytellers, authors, and illustrators.